 Everyone has an uncle who they're not allowed to go camping with.
-For some reason, the brother and occasionally sister of the hero's father has a tendency to be evil.
-No one is exactly sure why, given that the two were raised in the same environment and it can't be In the Blood.
+For some reason, the brother and occasionally sister of the hero's father (rarely mother - see below) has a tendency to be evil.
+No one is exactly sure why, given that the two were raised in the same environment and there was no Villainous Lineage.
 Maybe simply because of envy, and because the uncle will stand pretty high in the succession row.

 The concept stems far back to the medieval days, where the firstborn son is the crown prince, the secondborn son is the "replacement" if the firstborn happens to die, and the thirdborn... well, he's sent off to the church.
 Naturally, the secondborn won't grow to like his position, in turn making this trope a corrupted version of Middle Child Syndrome — though in most media, there's only two brothers in the first place, if only to avoid cluttering up the story.

 One result of this arrangement is that if the ruler dies while the heir is too young to take over, the old monarch's younger brother (i.e. the new monarch's uncle) would probably become the interim de facto ruler, and would be well positioned to take the crown permanently if something unfortunate were to happen.
 Since European societies usually (but not always) were patrilinear, this would usually be the younger brother, not sister.

 This has a tendency to escalate to Cain and Abel; in fact, it almost always does.
 If he is from a royal family, which he frequently is, he is most commonly The Evil Prince.
 In those cases, he is usually the younger brother, with no children at all, while his older brother usually has at least one.
 He will usually end up killing his brother, thus triggering the hero's quest for vengeance.
 He may try to kill the hero by giving him The Quest for an Impossible Task; this is usually unwise.